TokyoWarfare/Osmo-GPS-Controller-Extended/docs/Q&A.md

 For implementation details, see the `bsp_link_is_dji_camera_adv` function in the `ble.c` file.

-## 5. Inaccurate Simulated GPS Data Push?
+## 5. Simulated GPS command frame push but dashboard data appears abnormal?

 It is not recommended to use simulated data to construct the **GPS Data Push (0017)** command frame as described in the [DATA Segment Documentation](./protocol_data_segment.md).
 Since the dashboard functionality relies on this data, using non-authentic data may result in abnormal display issues within the app.